aanaberu/DAI-Hub/README.md

 - Backstage TechDocs for making it easy to create, maintain, find, and use technical documentation, using a "docs like code" approach

 ## Benefits of backstage
-- For engineering managers, it allows you to maintain standards and best practices across the organization, and can help you manage your whole tech ecosystem, from migrations to test certification.
+- For **engineering managers**, it allows you to maintain standards and best practices across the organization, and can help you manage your whole tech ecosystem, from migrations to test certification.

-- For end users (developers), it makes it fast and simple to build software components in a standardized way, and it provides a central place to manage all projects and documentation.
+- For **end users (developers)**, it makes it fast and simple to build software components in a standardized way, and it provides a central place to manage all projects and documentation.

-- For platform engineers, it enables extensibility and scalability by letting you easily integrate new tools and services (via plugins), as well as extending the functionality of existing ones.
+- For **platform engineers**, it enables extensibility and scalability by letting you easily integrate new tools and services (via plugins), as well as extending the functionality of existing ones.

-- For everyone, it’s a single, consistent experience that ties all your infrastructure tooling, resources, standards, owners, contributors, and administrators together in one place.
+- For **everyone**, it’s a single, consistent experience that ties all your infrastructure tooling, resources, standards, owners, contributors, and administrators together in one place.

+### Software Catalog

+- The Backstage Software Catalog is a centralized system that keeps track of ownership and metadata for all the software in your ecosystem (services, websites, libraries, data pipelines, etc).
+The catalog is built around the concept of metadata YAML files stored together with the code, which are then harvested and visualized in Backstage.

+**Example as to how it works :
+**
+The Backstage Software Catalog is a centralized system that keeps track of ownership and metadata for all the software in your ecosystem (services, websites, libraries, data pipelines, etc).
+The catalog is built around the concept of metadata YAML files stored together with the code, which are then harvested and visualized in Backstage.

+Core usecase that it handles:
+1) Helping teams manage and maintain the software they own.
+Teams get a uniform view of all their software; services, libraries, websites, ML models — you name it, Backstage knows all about it.
+2) Makes all the software in your company, and who owns it, discoverable.
+No more orphan software hiding in the dark corners of your software ecosystem.

 # DAI-Hub
 Provide details on what DAI Hub is about